pimcore/pimcore/doc/20_Extending_Pimcore/13_Bundle_Developers_Guide/07_Adding_Asset_Types.md

 ## 1) Create the PHP asset class

 The asset **must** extend `Pimcore\Model\Asset`.
-Let´s create a class for InDesign (the namespace does not matter) but it's best practice to put your assets into a `Model\Assets` sub-namespace):
+Let´s create a class for InDesign (the namespace does not matter) but it's best practice to put your assets into a `Model\Asset` sub-namespace):

 For examples have a look at the Pimcore core asset types at [github](https://github.com/pimcore/pimcore/tree/11.x/models/Asset).